 Workers are encouraged to use good work practices.
-They are provided instruction when they start the job and receive updates as needed.
+They are provided instruction when they start the job and receive updates and reinforcement as needed.
+Health and safety posters and a union/company health and safety committee are provided to encourage a sustained good work practices effort.